- Course: PhD in Sustainability

-- Course: PhD title: The diffusion and impact of domestic 'green technology' and the role of 'place'
+- PhD title: Factors that affect the diffusion and impact of domestic 'green technology' and the role of the place

 Main supervisor: Dr Gordon Mitchell